J.R.R. Tolkien estate sues Warner Bros. over gambling, games

 The suit claimed Warner Bros. earned millions of dollars from legal merchandise licensing revenue related to "The Lord of the Rings" trilogy of films, which have grossed nearly $3 billion at the global box office.

-The estate of the late English author and HarperCollins, a division of News Corp.(NWSA.O), are asking for at least $80 million in damages.
+The estate of the late English author and HarperCollins, a division of News Corp., are asking for at least $80 million in damages.

 Representatives for Warner Bros., Tolkien's estate and HarperCollins were not immediately available for comment.